RESEARCH VOLUNTEER – LILAYI ELEPHANT NURSERY, (LUSAKA) 2 X RESEARCH VOLUNTEERS PER MONTH (APRIL – NOVEMBER):

 - Assist with administrative tasks (organizing paper work, updating documents, etc)

-- Assist in welcoming guests at the nursery and join the staff members as viewing deck during visitor hours
+- Assist in welcoming guests to the nursery and join the staff members presenting GRI’s work on the viewing deck during visitor hours

 - Assist with enrichment ideas for the elephants during time in boma

-- Photography: of the elephants on bush walks, staff and camp surroundings (also help staff members to improve their photography skills if this is an interest of yours)
+- Assist with photography: of the elephants on bush walks, staff and camp surroundings (also help staff members to improve their photography skills if this is an interest of yours)